-Mauritius is a paradise on earth.
-It boasts idyllic white sand beaches, clear warm seas, and an all-year-round tropical climate.
+Mauritius holidays are an opportunity to escape to a paradise destination and indulge in relaxation, tropical cocktails and beautiful beaches.
+It boasts idyllic white sand beaches, clear warm seas and an all-year-round tropical climate.
 If you are looking for the perfect destination, take a look at our holidays to Mauritius.

 Mauritius is a vibrant and diverse mix of cultures, including Indian, African, Chinese, French and Creole.
 This combination is most reflected in the local cuisine.
 There are lots of dishes to sample that includes freshly caught fish, rice, fruit, pork and baked bread.

 Mauritius holidays are more than just beautiful weather and idyllic beaches.
 There is an array of activities and sights to keep you busy and entertained.

 Mauritius is renowned as being one of the best diving spots in the world.
 No matter whether you are an experienced diver or a complete beginner, you can go to a number of diving schools located on the island that cater to all levels of experience.
 You can explore coral reefs, sea caves, and see some beautiful marine life, many of which are unique to the island.

 If you don’t want to take the plunge, you can go on a glass-bottomed boat ride to see the beauty of Mauritius beneath the waves.
 The great thing about holidays to Mauritius is that there really is something for everyone to enjoy.
 If you’re looking for something a little more adventurous, there’s no shortage of activities on offer.

 Mauritius is also famed for its fantastic golf courses.
 There are acres of quality golf courses on the island to suit everyone from beginners to pros.
 Perhaps the most impressive of the island’s courses is the ‘Le Touessrok Golf Course’, a luxury golf centre located on its very own tropical island in the Indian Ocean.